sheunaluko/nFLOW/README.md

 ![](wrtsm_2.gif)

 It is a graph of two sine waves being plotted in real time, with a state machine proccessing every data packet as it arrives.
-[Check out the documentation](https://wrtsm.readthedocs.io/en/latest/) to learn more about wrtms architecture, or check out the tutorial to get started with using wrtsm for prototyping realtime feedback and detection systems in your browser!
+Documentation and demonstration of source code may be available upon request to alukosheun@gmail.com .

 @Copyright Sheun Aluko, 2019-2020